Surface lift: History

-The first surface lift was built in 1908 by German Robert Winterhalder in Schollach/Eisenbach, Hochschwarzwald, Germany, and started operations February 14, 1908.
+The first surface lift was built in 1908 by German Robert Winterhalder in Schollach, a quarter of Eisenbach, Hochschwarzwald, Germany, and started operations on 14 February 1908.

 A steam-powered toboggan tow, 950 ft in length, was built in Truckee, California, in 1910.
 The first skier-specific tow in North America was apparently installed in 1933 by Alec Foster at Shawbridge in the Laurentians outside Montreal, Quebec.

 The Shawbridge tow was quickly copied at Woodstock, Vermont, in New England, in 1934 by Bob and Betty Royce, proprietors of the White Cupboard Inn.
 Their tow was driven by the rear wheel of a Ford Model A. Wallace "Bunny" Bertram took it over for the second season, improved the operation, renamed it from Ski-Way to Ski Tow, and eventually moved it to what became the eastern fringe of Vermont's major southern ski areas, a regional resort still operating as Saskadena Six.
 Their relative simplicity made tows widespread and contributed to an expansion of the sport in the United States and Europe.
 Before tows, only people willing to walk uphill could ski.
 Suddenly relatively non-athletic people could participate, greatly increasing the appeal of the sport.
-By 1937, more than 100 tow ropes were operating in the U.S..
+By 1937, more than 100 tow ropes were operating in the U.S.